 From Chachapoyas to Moyobamba

-To continue the itinerary, you will travel from Chachapoyas to Moyobamba, in the San Martín region.
+To continue the itinerary in Northern Peru, you will travel from Chachapoyas to Moyobamba, in the San Martín region.
 For this you should take the company Turismo Selva.
 It leaves at 6 am or 10 am and stop in Moyobamba and Tarapoto.

 In Moyobamba there are several very nice hotels in the center of the city or a little to the suburbs.
 The weather is nice and there are lots of things to see.
 Just to name some: the Botanical Garden, the Orchid garden, viewpoints over the Mayo river valley and the thermal baths.